 Innovative and Transformative Space

 BioVid is the endurance racer of the pharmaceutical marking industry—a consulting company that broke through the wall of the 2008 recession by re-investing itself to serve its customers.
 Their existing offices were isolated and empty.
-Looking to relocate, the team found what they needed—a historic, abandoned warehouse in the Canal Works district of Bristol, PA, with great potential.
+Looking to relocate, the team found what they needed—a historic, 19th century mill building in the Canal Works district of Bristol, PA, with great potential.
 KSS’s design capitalizes on the depth of heritage of the space, articulating street art as contemporary focal points.
 To give voice to BioVid’s cutting-edge approach to adding value for their clients, KSS applied a series of design ideas to the renovation:

 Innovation.
 Open plan seating punctuated with private meeting rooms maximizes opportunities for spontaneous collaboration while providing areas for more quiet, formal conversation.